null

 Packaging:

 Tea Facts.
-This lot was grown in the mountainous Ping Yin area known as South Mountain.
+This lot was grown in Zhenghe County, in Fuding.
+The cultivar is Da Bai (Big White).
+The leaves are oxidized to 8-16%.
 The area has a sub-tropical climate.
 Bai Mu Dan is processed by withering in a warm room on bamboo racks, then heat dried.
-In this case, the leaves are air dried at a low temperature preserving and enhancing the cultivar's natural flavors.
-The tea bush for this lot is locally known as Varietal #6.
+In this case, the leaves are air dried at a low temperature preserving and enhancing the varietal’s natural flavors.

 Tasting Notes.
-Steeps to yield a clear, straw-like liquor with tastes of melon, grape, and herbs.
-Tea has a nuanced flavor, decidedly sweet, with a "round", smooth mouth feel that will linger.
-Lot has an abundance of buds, contributing to its rich flavor.
-This tea pairs very well with both savory and sweet foods.
-It is also known as the one of the world’s most forgiving tea as it virtually never oversteeps.
+Steeps to yield a clear, straw-like liquor with tastes of melon, grape and herbs.
+Tea has a nuanced flavor, decidedly sweet, with a "round", smooth mouth feel.
+This lot has an abundance of buds, contributing to its rich flavor.
+Tea pairs very well with both savory and sweet foods.

-Use 3-4 grams or a rounded tablespoon per 8 ounces of water.
-Water temperature can vary but is perhaps best at between 185-195 degrees F for 2-2.5 minutes.
-It is a very forgiving tea, so astringency due to over steeping is not an issue.
+Brewing suggestions.
+Use 3-4 grams or a well-rounded tablespoon per 8-12 ounces of water.
+Water temperature can vary but is perhaps best at between 185-195 degrees F for 2-3 minutes.
+It is a very forgiving tea so astringency due to over steeping is not an issue.
 Leaves will yield multiple steeps.